2026-04-05

 The 2026 research on magnesium glycinate and threonate gives us an incredibly effective tool for creating those conditions.

-Results may vary.
-Always consult with your healthcare provider before starting any new supplement regimen, especially if you have kidney issues or take medications. ```
+As with any supplement protocol, consult your healthcare provider before starting magnesium supplementation, particularly if you have kidney issues or take medications that may interact with it.

 Ready to Build a Plan That Fits Your Schedule?